InquisitorJax/Xamarin-Cosmos-DB/README.md

 # Xamarin-Cosmos-DB
-sample project demonstrating using CosmosDB from Xamarin Apps
+Sample project demonstrating using CosmosDB from Xamarin Apps Uses the latest v3 SDK for CosmosDB

 ### Known Issues
 - When adding "AllowBulkExecution" = true, CosmosDB returns 403 Forbidden response on any calls.